tatianegercina/FinTech/02-Homework/13-AWS-Lex/Instructions/README.md

 Once you finish coding your lambda function, test it using the [sample test cases](Test_Cases/) provided for this homework.

-After successfully testing your code, open the Amazon Lex Console and navigate to the `RecommendPortfolio` bot configuration, integrate your new lambda function by selecting it on the _Lambda initialization and validation_ and _Fulfillment_ sections.
+After successfully testing your code, open the Amazon Lex Console and navigate to the `RecommendPortfolio` bot configuration, integrate your new Lambda function by selecting it on the _Lambda initialization and validation_ and _Fulfillment_ sections.
 Build your bot, and you should have a conversation as follows.

 ![Robo Advisor test with Lambda](Images/bot-test-with-lambda.gif)

-### Submission
+### Option 1 Submission

 You should create a brand new repository in GitHub and upload the following files to your repo.